Medically reviewed by Drugs.com. Last updated on Jun 21, 2022.

 This medicine may also increase your risk of having a serious condition called tracheoesophageal fistula (an abnormal opening in one or more places between the esophagus and the trachea).
 Tell your doctor right away if you start having trouble swallowing, coughing, or choking while eating, trouble breathing, or chest pain or discomfort while you are receiving this medicine.

+This medicine may affect the way your body heals.
 Make sure any doctor who treats you knows that you are receiving this medicine.
-You may need to stop receiving this medicine at least 4 weeks before and after having surgery.
+You may need to stop receiving this medicine at least 28 days before and after having surgery.

 This medicine can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: